The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Modeling the contamination from unresolved extragalactic sources

 \section{Modeling the contamination from unresolved extragalactic sources}

 The source masks applied in this work successfully mask out all X-ray-detected point sources and galaxy clusters and groups above the eRASS:4 limit, as well as optically selected galaxy clusters and groups with $\lambda>20$.
-We note that X-ray sources outside these selection criteria (i.e., X-ray sources below the eRASS:4 detection limit and low richness clusters and groups) may also contribute to the stacked X-ray signal.
-To remove the contaminating signal, we evaluate the contribution from three types of unmasked X-ray signal associated with galaxies: gravitationally bound hot gas in galaxy or galaxy group halos, undetected low luminous \acp{agn}, and \acp{xrb}.
-The steps of modeling the contribution from these sources in the stacked total signal are:
+We note that X-ray sources outside these selection criteria (i.e., those below the eRASS:4 detection limit and low-richness clusters and groups) may also contribute to the stacked X-ray signal.
+To remove the contaminating signal, we evaluated the contribution from three types of unmasked X-ray signal associated with galaxies: gravitationally bound hot gas in galaxy or galaxy group halos, undetected low-luminosity \acp{agn}, and \acp{xrb}.
+The steps required to model the contribution from these sources in the stacked total signal are given below.